Michelangelo's David

 Interesting Facts about Michelangelo’s David

-• Michelangelo opted to carve David's head, arms, and hands significantly larger than the body and legs, abandoning perfect proportions because the sculpture was meant to be viewed from below.
+• Michelangelo opted to carve David's head, arms, and hands significantly larger than the body and legs.
 When seen from below, in particular, this gives the impression that David is vigilant and ready to act.
-The right hand is disproportionately huge, maybe in reference to David's biblical moniker manu fortis, which means "strong hand."
+The right hand is disproportionately huge, maybe about David's biblical nickname manu fortis, which means "strong hand."

-• Every depiction of the biblical tale prior to Michelangelo centres on the scene where David triumphs, with Goliath's head at his feet.
+• Every depiction of the biblical tale before Michelangelo centres on the scene where David triumphs, with Goliath's head at his feet.
 To defy convention, Michelangelo decided to depict the pre-battle scene instead where David stands focused and attentive.
-He has a small but little catapult slung over his left shoulder, a reference to the Renaissance notion that man's triumphs are the result of confidence and intelligence rather than physical force.
+He also has a small but little catapult slung over his left shoulder.

 • The Statue of David has slightly crooked eyes, perhaps on purpose.
 Also, moving the Statue of David from Michelangelo's studio to the Piazza, which is half a mile away, took forty men and four days.

-• The best time to visit Accademia Gallery is undoubtedly when the museum opens, which is at 8:15 a.m.
-It's also an excellent idea to go after 5 pm right before closure.
-However, avoid arriving too late since you might not have enough time to view every piece of art.
+• The best time to see the Accademia Gallery is undoubtedly when the museum opens, which is at 8:15 a.m. or after 5 pm right before closure.

 • You must take a guided tour of the museum because that lets you discover a great deal about Michelangelo’s David, and the other artwork kept here.